Areola Tattoo & Neutralization in Vancouver

 -

-Pigment settling: 6–8 weeks
+Pigment may require approximately 6–8 weeks to settle

 -